rvarloot/asrank/README.md

 asrank
 ======

-Implementation of CAIDA AS ranking algorithm.
+Implementation of CAIDA AS ranking algorithm released under the CeCILL license.

 =====
 Usage